Make sure you have followed this installation guide to set up the Tusk Drift CLI and SDK before moving forward with this guide.

 Read the log file in

 .tusk/logsto investigate the error.
-Optionally, to get the full debug logs including the service logs, run: - Start with a simpler endpoint (no auth or minimal dependencies) to validate setup.
+Optionally, to get the full debug logs including the service logs, run: - Start with a simple endpoint (no auth or minimal dependencies) to validate your setup.

-- Confirm your dependency versions are within supported ranges listed above.
+- Confirm your dependency versions are within supported ranges listed here.

 How does Drift handle PII and sensitive data?